NextSap/AzSounder/README.md

 The main part of the application developed in 2 days on **21 and 22** November 2020.

 # How to use
-### 🇬🇧
 When you start the program, you can see 3 buttons, one to turn on, one to turn off and one to config the program.
 The following 'On' and 'Off' button are just used to start or stop the task who checks in the minecraft chat.
 - To add a new value in your program, you must click on "Options".
 After, enter a string to detect in the "String" case.
 Then, enter the path of the sound who will play. ⚠️ **Be careful !
-The sound file's extention must be ".wav"** ⚠️
+The sound file's extention must be ".wav"** ⚠️ Finally, [choose a chat type](#chat types) in the box.
 After this following operations, click on the green button.
 - To remove a value in your program, you must click on "Options".
 After, enter the string that you want to remove in the "String" case.
 After this following operations, click on the red button.

+## Chat Types
+There are 5 chat types :
+- Global<br>
+This one is the full log.
+(Ex: <b>'</b>👋 Atsu LoToTi a rejoint le lobby !<b>'</b> ; <b>'</b>✴⭐VIP Tesuki: a la prochaine version<b>'</b>)
+- Chat<br>
+This one is only the message when a player write in the chat.
+(Ex: <b>'</b>le mot le plus long de france c'est anticonstitutionnellement<b>'</b> ; <b>'</b>go se tp a moi pour pvp<b>'</b>) ⚠️ This chat type doesn't detect private message.
+- Private message<br>
+This one is only the message when a player send to you a private message.
+- Party Chat<br>
+This one is only the message when a player (or you) send a message in the party chat.
+- Staff Chat<br>
+This one is only the message when a player (or you) send a message in the staff (staff, mod or supermod) chat.

+⚠️ If you want to detect all messages from Global, Chat or anything else, you have to put in the "String" case a simple space character

 # How to submit an issue
-### 🇬🇧

 ⚠️ **Please, make your issues in English !** ⚠️